Multiply Robust Causal Mediation Analysis with Continuous Treatments: Asymptotic Analysis

-Note that we do not require any convergence rates on individual nuisance functions.
-The rate double-robustness condition implies that our requirements on the convergence rate is on the product of the functions.
-Therefore, if one of the functions converges at a slow rate, the other functions can compensate for that.
-This is an desired property when working with non-parametric estimators that usually have slow convergence rates.
+As seen in Assumption \ref{assumption:DR}, our requirements on the convergence rate of nuisance function estimators are on the product of the error rates, rather than on the individual nuisance function estimators.
+Therefore, if one of the estimators converges at a slow rate, the other estimator can compensate.
+This is a desirable property when working with non-parametric estimators since they typically have slow rates of convergence.
+Note that Assumption \ref{assumption:DR} includes $\sqrt{h^{d_A}}$ that is not involved in the standard influence function-based approach for binary treatment \citep{tchetgen2012semiparametric}.